transparency-dev/trillian-tessera/README.md

    If a recently-seen entry is spotted by the same application instance, this layer will short-circuit the addition of the duplicate, and instead return and index previously assigned to this entry.
 Otherwise the requested entry is passed on to the second layer.
-2. The 2nd layer in a `Persistent` index of a hash of the entry to its assigned position in the log.
+2. The second layer is a `Persistent` index of a hash of the entry to its assigned position in the log.
-   Similarly to the first layer, this second layer will look for a record in its stored data which matches the incoming entry, and if such a record exist, it will short-ciruit the addition of the duplicate entry and return a previous version's assigned position in the log.
+   Similarly to the first layer, this second layer will look for a record in its stored data which matches the incoming entry, and if such a record exists, it will short-circuit the addition of the duplicate entry and return a previous version's assigned position in the log.

 These layes are configured by the `WithAntispam` method of the